 Across the yard is the Wolfson Room - named thanks to a grant received from the Wolfson Foundation.
 This classroom/study room is available to Centre users at no extra charge (and to non-Centre users on a pay-per-day basis), but needs to be arranged with the Warden in advance.
 It is heated independently from the Centre, and we may be able to loan you some Field Study items, like microscopes, maps and compasses.

 We can now offer Wireless Broadband to our visitors.
 However, our stone walls are very thick, so this works best in the classroom area.
-We reserve the right to charge for this, and the Warden can supply the access details.
+We reserve the right to charge for this, and we ask you to moderate your usage, e.g. no large downloads, live streaming, etc. Our Warden needs this service and can also supply you with any access details.

 Our own 2 acre field can be used for outdoor games, camping, stargazing, birdwatching, etc. Part of this field is managed as a wild meadow and part is fenced off as a garden, so please heed any signs or marked areas, and be aware of any livestock.
 The garden also houses our wigloo (see Activities page) which your younger members may enjoy playing in.